drproteus/sirtet/readme.md

 # SIRTET
 ## tetrominos in lua

-Made with the excellent Love2D game framework/engine.
-Wrote this back when I finally made up my mind to pursue software engineering in earnest (2013?) and my mind went "Oh yeah?
-Well prove it."

 ### running
 * have Love2d on your system (`apt install love`, for example)
 * `git clone https://github.com/drproteus/sirtet.git`